objectia/objectia-js/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 Objectia is a registered trademark of [UAB Salesfly](https://www.salesfly.com).
-All rights reserved.